akashsahu123/event-management/README.md

 npm start
 ```

+## Deployment
+This API is deployed on [https://event-management-1-z3s1.onrender.com](https://event-management-1-z3s1.onrender.com).
+You can use postman or similar softwares to test.

 ## Documentation
 **NOTE**: I have given curl commands.
 Use postman or similar software if any of the command doesn't work.